Coldwater Fall Fair

 1. All crafts should be made by the student.

-2. All crafts should reflect the theme of the fair, "Farm to Table"
+2. All crafts should reflect the theme of the fair, “Country Life”

 3. All ages MUST be on the tag.